ESIPFed/data-help-desk/docs/for_organizers/roles_and_tasks/how_to_onboard_staff.md

 1. **Customer service skills**: Training on effective communication, active listening, and conflict resolution.
-2. **Technical writing skills**: Guidance on creating clear, concise, and accurate technical documentation and support materials.
-3. **Interpersonal skills**: Emphasis on building rapport with users, understanding their needs, and providing empathetic support.
+1. **Interpersonal skills**: Emphasis on building rapport with users, understanding their needs, and providing empathetic support.

 ## Training and Development